Yunxiang-Li/Simple-3D-Render-Program/README.md

 ## Background

 3D render engines that are nowdays used in games.
-I write a very simple 3d render engine demo so that it will really help me understand some fundamental principles which are also used for modern render engines.
+I write a very simple 3d render program so that it will really help me understand some fundamental principles which are also used for modern render engines.

-Through making this render engine, I learn about orthographic projection, simple triangle rasterization, z-buffering, flat shading and subdividing a tetrahedron to a sphere.
+Through making this render program, I learned about orthographic projection, simple triangle rasterization, z-buffering, flat shading and subdividing a tetrahedron to a sphere.

 ## Exhibition